 Dit gaat in op de vraag of het functioneren van het project wordt beïnvloed door overstromingen of droogte, tijdens de projectperiode maar ook voor de langere termijn.

-VEI arranges ‘on the spot’ assistance by deploying Dutch water operator experts to their colleague local water operator.
-Their job is to effectively support and train their colleagues on site at the demanding water operators.
-This peer-to-peer interaction ensures that Dutch water knowledge and the wealth of operational expertise can be shared with water operators abroad.
+WOPs of VEI focus on building the resident capacity of water operator staff, rather than doing it for them.
+VEI arranges on the spot assistance by deploying water operator experts to their colleague local water operator.
+This peer-to-peer interaction ensures that knowledge and the wealth of operational expertise can be shared with water operators abroad.
 The results are impressive: tangible change, improved operational performance and, ultimately, universal and equitable access to safe and affordable drinking water for more people.

 IMPACT AND FINANCE